Capital Markets Union: Investing for the long term, infrastructure and sustainable investment

 By investing for the long-term, the commission also expects that removing barriers to investment will promote sustainable investment generating infrastructure and financing climate related projects.
-For this reasoning, the proposals wants to support infrastructure investment by investment in infrastructure and the promotion of the European Long Term Investment Funds (ELTIF) and a review of the Capital Requirements Regulation (CRR), changes on infrastructure calibrations.
+For this reasoning, the proposals want to support infrastructure investment by investment in infrastructure and the promotion of the European Long Term Investment Funds (ELTIF) and a review of the Capital Requirements Regulation (CRR), changes on infrastructure calibrations.
 Additional action to ensure consistency of EU financial services through the release of the rulebook providing for a single set of harmonised prudential rules for business to operate so that they can have easy access to the general conditions to operate at EU level.

 The support for sustainable investment is also a priority action that goes in line with objectives set in the commission's Green Deal.
 It entails introducing new legislation and setting a benchmark for companies to operate based on this model.
 Last but not least, the Commission aims at expanding opportunities for institutional investors and fund managers through an assessment of the prudential treatment of private equity and privately placed debt in Solvency II and Consultation on the main barriers to the cross-border distribution of investment funds.

 Fostering retail investment

 Retail investment happens to be one of the most important priorities in the area of asset allocation.
 The Commission wants to increase choice and competition for retail consumers through the issuance of a Green paper on consumer financial services and insurance in order to establish an action plan on the field as well as organising a round table with different experts to discuss further actions to promote the sector.

-Additional action to help retail investors to get a better deal by assessing the EU retail investment product markets through the European Supervisory Authorities was proposed as well as action to support saving for retirement with the assessment of the case for a policy framework to establish European personal pensions in cooperation with the EIOPA.
+Additional action to help retail investors get a better deal by assessing EU retail investment-product markets through the European Supervisory Authorities was proposed.
+The Commission also proposed assessing the case for a policy framework for European personal pensions, building on work carried out with EIOPA.